Soft, tender, and authentic. With 5 simple ingredients, learn how to make vegan flour tortillas from scratch!

 How to Make Flour Tortillas

-- If the dough appears too crumbly, continue adding a tbsp of water at a time until you are able to form a texture similar to play dough.
-If it's too sticky, similarly add a tbsp of flour while continuing to knead.
+- If the dough appears too crumbly, continue adding a tablespoon of water at a time until you are able to form a texture similar to play dough.
+If it's too sticky, similarly add a tablespoon of flour while continuing to knead.

-- Cut the ball of dough into 12 smaller pieces.
-Roll each piece of dough in between your palms until smooth and then flatten slightly.
+- Cut the ball of dough into 12 pieces.
+Roll each piece with your hands until smooth, then flatten slightly.
 Once they are rolled and flattened, cover with a towel to rest for at least 15 minutes up to a few hours (the longer they rest, the softer they'll turn out).

-- Preheat a seasoned cast-iron skillet slowly (~8-10 minutes to heat it evenly) up to medium.
-Then, add a tortilla in and cook on the first side for 30-60 seconds, or until you see bubbles forming and light brown spots on the underside.
-Flip and cook for another 30-40 seconds.
+- Preheat a seasoned cast-iron skillet slowly up to medium.
+Then, add a tortilla in and cook on the first side for 45-60 seconds, or until you see bubbles forming and light brown spots on the underside.
+Flip and cook for another 45-60 seconds.

 - Remove from heat and wrap each tortilla in a tea towel to keep warm while you cook the rest.
 Serve your flour tortillas warm with your favorite meals.
-Enjoy!
+Happy eating!

 - The resting period hydrates the flour and softens the gluten bonds, which makes softer, more pliable tortillas.